 Europe’s wireless technology market expected to quadruple

-Because they’re still at the initial stage of development, wireless technologies for industrial applications continue to make up a highly fragmented market that displays only a vague structure in terms of products, suppliers, and applications.
-Still, a new study by Frost & Sullivan found better growth prospects among European wireless technologies intended for industrial applications.
-Valued at approximately $117 million in 2002, this market’s revenues are expected to quadruple between 2003 and 2006, defying adverse impacts of slowing economies.
+Palo Alto, CA— Because they’re still at the initial stage of development, wireless technologies for industrial applications continue to make up a highly fragmented market that displays only a vague structure in terms of products, suppliers and applications.
+Though original proponents and early adopters may be among the only active advocates for wireless products on the factory floor, a new study by Frost & Sullivan found better growth prospects among European wireless technologies intended for industrial applications.
+Valued at approximately $117 million in 2002, this market’s revenues are expected to quadruple between 2003 and 2006, defying the adverse impacts of slowing economies.

 However, Europe’s wireless market still has some hurdles to overcome before it can truly prosper.
 Frost & Sullivan adds that user skepticism, as well as concerns about security and reliability, are the main reasons for a prevailing hesitancy about investing in wireless solutions.
 Widening acceptance has also been hampered by the lack of standards and limited awareness of the technology’s capabilities among potential users.